Growth of automorphisms of virtually special groups

 We will prove \Cref{prop:alpha_good} by induction on the ambient rank.
 As a base step, one can take the case when ${\rm ar}(G)=1$, which implies that $G$ is cyclic.
 However, we will use in the inductive step the fact that all free and surface groups are $1$--good, which requires train tracks and for which we do not obtain a new argument.
 In a sense, that is the true base step.

-As an outline of the inductive step, the plan is to consider the enhanced JSJ splitting of $G$ (\Cref{thm:JSJ+}) and show that its rigid vertex groups are good, after which \Cref{prop:growth_GOGs} in the appendix will quickly imply that $G$ is itself good.
-The core of the inductive step lies in showing that rigid special groups are either good or relatively hyperbolic (\Cref{lem:tame_auxiliary}), and then in proving goodness in the relatively hyperbolic case using the work of Guirardel and Levitt (\Cref{lem:relhyp_new}).
+As an outline of the inductive step, the plan is to consider the enhanced JSJ tree of $G$ (\Cref{thm:JSJ+}) and show that its rigid vertex groups are good, from which one quickly deduces that $G$ is itself good.
+The core of the inductive step lies in showing that rigid special groups are either good or relatively hyperbolic (\Cref{lem:tame_auxiliary}), and then in proving goodness in the relatively hyperbolic case (\Cref{lem:relhyp_new}).

 Recall that $\mc{P}(G)$ is the family of $G$--parabolic subgroups of $G$.